 How can we help them achieve their goals?

-But as mentioned before, even without these helps from the Web, this post offers you an efficient method to write your own professional-looking proposals to send to your clients.
+But as mentioned before, even without this helps from the Web, this post offers you an efficient method to write your own professional-looking proposals to send to your clients.

 - Think like the client.